 NOTE: Beginning in September 2023, the old Dram/Zhangmu border re-opened to tourists entering Tibet.
 This is better since Dram is closer to Kathmandu than Kyirong, and the road is better.

-If you would like a connection to a reliable Tibetan-owned agent for more information about the newly-restarted trip, sign up here.
+If you would like a connection to a reliable Tibetan-owned agent for more information about the this trip, sign up here.
 Don’t worry if you don’t know your dates or anything more than that you are interested in the trip, just fill out as much as you can and our partner agents in Lhasa will help you with the rest.

 Leave a Reply